ivanjrt/sftpServer-FTP-Creator/Readme.txt

 .DISCLAIMER
-This script is an early ALPHA status
+This script is an early Beta 1 status
 Feel free to Modify the below though, I don't offer any sort of warranty

 .INSTRUCTIONS